-Welcome to the 6th edition of Gary's frequently asked questions.
+Welcome to the latest edition of Gary's frequently asked questions.
 We would like to thank Gary’s mother, Joanne, for allowing us to create a series of answers to some of the questions she has asked us for help with from our time as her company’s external IT support specialists.
 We'll take it from here, thanks, Joanne.

 “What is a spam email?”